Tattoos: Understand risks and precautions

 Medication or other treatment might be needed if you experience an allergic reaction to the tattoo ink or you develop an infection or other skin problem near a tattoo.

-A granuloma is a small area of inflammation caused by tissue injury.
+A granuloma is a small area of inflammation caused by tissue injury or the body's intolerance of a foreign substance.
 In this case, the injury was caused by punctures in the skin during tattooing.
+The skin is reacting to the tattoo ink.

 Make sure you're ready